ADHD in Men

 With a focus solely on ADHD, Dr. Shah brings an unparalleled depth of knowledge and experience to his patients.
 His extensive background in this field ensures precise diagnosis and effective treatment tailored to your unique needs.

 Dr. Shah recognises that no two individuals with ADHD are the same.
-With the support of the process he helped design, Aadil provides highly personalised, evidence-based diagnosis for Adults and Adolescents, and where required a corresponding medication care plan that encompasses medication management, behavioural interventions, and supportive strategies, ensuring you or your loved one can thrive.
+With the support of the process he helped design, Aadil provides highly personalised, evidence-based diagnosis for Adults and Adolescents, and where required a corresponding treatment support plan that encompasses treatment management, behavioural interventions, and supportive strategies, ensuring you or your loved one can thrive.

 Dr. Shah is a Member of the Medical Protection Society and MRCPsych (Member of the Royal College of Psychiatrists).